 Chapter 22 – Extreme Weather Protocol

 Whenever possible, the University continues to function during inclement weather.
 Regularly scheduled classes meet to the extent that students and faculty are able to travel to campus and attend classes.
 Units of the University providing essential services must remain open and in operation.
-These include University Hospitals & Clinics, Dental Clinics, Public Safety, University Housing and Dining, State Hygienic Laboratory, and Facilities Management.
+These include University Hospitals & Clinics, Dental Clinics, Campus Safety, University Housing and Dining, State Hygienic Laboratory, and Facilities Management.
 Staff in these units will be expected to make every reasonable effort to report to work.
 Administrative functions on the campus continue to the extent that faculty, staff, and administrators can travel to and conduct business on campus.
 Individuals should use good judgment and avoid serious risks in traveling to campus or in attending classes.